TIPS & GUIDES

 All this information may seem distressing, but it’s important to remember a basic principle in toxicology: It’s the dose that makes the poison.
 In other words, anything can kill you in high enough quantities (from water to oxygen), while known toxins in small enough quantities can often pass right through you (like the myristicin oil found in a sprinkle of nutmeg, which can cause seizures and hallucinations).

-A range hood’s ability to remove toxic fumes from your kitchen is based on suction power, and the motors used in Haulsane range hoods approach or exceed those used in professional kitchens.
+A range hood’s ability to remove toxic fumes from your kitchen is based on suction power, and the motors used in Hauslane range hoods approach or exceed those used in professional kitchens.

 Ready to take the next step?

-Find the perfect range hood for your kitchen, or shop today to reduce your risk and breathe easier.
+Find the perfect range hood for your kitchen, or shop today to reduce your risk of cancer caused by cooking fumes and start breathing easier.